nwinant/pebble-alertness-digital/README.md

 * Add battery indicator.
 * Add bluetooth indicator.
 * Add user configuration for alarm, complications, and colors.
 (Currently, nothing is configurable.)
+* A bunch of testing, debugging, and combing for memory leaks, probably.
+(I haven't noticed any glaring issues yet, but _complacency is complicity!)_
-* Release to the Pebble app store.
+* Release first version to the Pebble app store.